paneendar/Nessus-Multi-1/README.md

 # Workflow
 ```
 Don't ZIP all the nessus files and try.
-Unzip and use the whole directory/folder.
+Use the whole directory/folder.
 Example {/home/kali/IVA}
 ```

 ```